-During the same time, Mercy Corps became a founding member of the INGO Impact Investing Network, a consortium of more than 40 INGOs that are working together to generate and share knowledge about how INGOs are using private investment capital to advance their work in solving pressing global development challenges.
+During the same time Mercy Corps became a founding member of the INGO Impact Investing Network, a consortium of more than 40 international NGOs.
+The consortium works together to generate and share knowledge about how they use private investment capital to advance their work in solving pressing global development challenges.
 This group believes that impact investing—the investment of capital to drive measureable social, economic, and environmental as well as financial returns—presents a compelling opportunity to achieve increased scale, innovation, sustainability, and partnerships in international development.
 The INGO Impact Investing Network’s first report that was released in July 2016 provides in-depth study of the current impact investing landscape among INGOs in the international development sector.

 As Mercy Corps, and others, continue pioneering this approach, we plan on sharing our insights regularly with all interested stakeholders.
 Mercy Corps will release case studies on our investments highlighting the unique value we bring as an investor, how we’ve connected them to Mercy Corps’ larger platform and how we can improve in the future.